KeyboardMonkey/vibe-artifacts/SECURITY.md

 ## Dependencies and AI-Generated Code

-Some code in this repo was generated or heavily assisted by AI tools.
+Most of the code in this repo was generated or heavily assisted by AI tools.
 Dependency hygiene and code review coverage may be incomplete.
 If you spot a real risk, the report is appreciated.